tbm/homepage/pages/debian/kirkwood/qnap/ts-219/faq.md

 and most of the CPU platforms used in current QNAP devices are supported adequately there:

-* The TS-128, TS-228 and TAS-168 use a Realtek RTD1195 chip which is not
-supported at all.
 * TS-x31 series (TS-131, TS-231 and TS-431) use a Freescale chip which
 is not supported at all.
 * TS-x31+ series (TS-231+ and TS-431+) and TS-x31P series (TS-131P,